-On October 6, 2011, Governor Cuomo issued Executive Order 26, which directed state agencies to provide language assistance services (translation and interpretation) to people of Limited English Proficiency (LEP).
-LEP individuals are identified in a Language Access Plan developed by each agency.
+On October 6, 2011, Governor Andrew M. Cuomo issued Executive Order 26, which directed state agencies to provide language assistance services (translation and interpretation) to people of Limited English Proficiency (LEP).
+Individuals of LEP are identified in a Language Access Plan developed by each agency.

 Interpretation is spoken and translation is written.
 Affected agencies should provide an interpreter for any language.
-This service is primarily provided by phone.
-They should also translate select vital documents into specific languages.
-The languages are those that agencies identify in their plans as the most widely used by LEP individuals who access their services.
+This service is primarily provided by telephone.
+The agency should also translate select vital documents into specific languages.
+The documents and languages they are translated into are identified in the Language Access Plan.

 The U.S. Department of Justice Language Access Assistance Guide states, “vital written documents include, but are not limited to:

 Each agency has a Language Access Coordinator to oversee the agency's Language Access Plan.
-The Deputy Secretary of Civil Rights in the Governor's Office will make sure each agency complies with the order.
+The Deputy Secretary to the Governor for Civil Rights will make sure each agency complies with the order.

 To reach the Department of Labor's Language Access Coordinator: